Global Internships: London, UK

 Internship

-The Global Internships team works one-on-one with you to find an internship that matches your career goals, interests, and experience level.
+The Global Internships team works one-on-one with you to find an internship based on your academic background, experience, interests, as well as employer needs and availability.
 Internships in London are available in a wide variety of fields and internship placement is guaranteed.
 However, some fields are more competitive than others, and may require prior experience.
 Internships will be three days a week, with the other two days of the week consisting of program-related coursework and activities.

 Examples of past internships: